 You can customize the button bindings however you want over here, but let’s keep it the same for simplicity’s sake.

-Moving on, in our GetInputs() function, let’s create a private float: xAxis, and set them to the Horizontal axis.
-In this case, we should use Input.GetAxisRaw() to get a value between -1 and 1 to find out which buttons are being pressed.
+to get a value between -1 and 1 to find out which buttons are being pressed.
 Keyboard inputs should always be -1, 0 and 1.

 PlayerController.cs

-Now in our Move() function we can apply the velocity to the rb.
+function we can apply the velocity to the rb

 PlayerController.cs

-In our Update() function we can now call the GetInputs() and Move() functions.
+function we can now call the GetInputs()

 Now if we return to our Unity project and click play, we’ll see that our player square can now move around.
-His movement right now is quite slow so we’ll want to increase the value of walkSpeed.
+His movement right now is quite slow so we’ll want to increase the value of walkSpeed

-However, jumping back and forth between the script and unity is a tedious process so what we want to do is to make walkSpeed editable in our Inspector window.
+However, jumping back and forth between the script and unity is a tedious process so what we want to do is to make walkSpeed

 There are 2 ways to do this from the inspector window:

-We will be making the walkSpeed variable serializable in the PlayerController script as it would be much cleaner to simply make walkSpeed serializable rather than making it accessible to all other scripts by making it public.
+serializable rather than making it accessible to all other scripts by making it public

 Let’s also clean up our variables by adding a header at the top which helps us organise our Inspector window.

-Now let’s now set the player’s walkSpeed to about 20.
+to about 20.
 Let’s also increase the Gravity Scale of the player’s RigidBody2D component to 9.5 so the player falls faster.

 b.
 Creating the Player’s jump